-Thus, it might be appropriate to exclude them from the class of phrasal compounds, as Leser (1990: 45f.) has proposed, and the label 'pseudo-phrasal' is suggested.
+Thus, it might be appropriate to exclude them from the class of phrasal compounds as Leser (1990: 45f.) has proposed and as the term 'pseudo-phrasal' suggests.
 This, however, is only a terminological question.

-If pseudo-phrasal compounds could, as we have sketched, obtain an analysis compatible with lexical integrity, compounds like Zwischen-den-Zeilen-Widerstand ('between-the-lines resistance'), over-the-fence gossip, or slept-all-day look remain as problematic cases - I will call them "non-quotative phrasal compounds".
+If pseudo-phrasal compounds could, as we have sketched, obtain an analysis compatible with lexical integrity, compounds like Zwischen-den-Zeilen-Widerstand ('between-the-lines resistance'), over-the-fence gossip, or slept-all-day look remain as problematic cases - I will call them 'non-quotative phrasal compounds'.

 Are they really non-quotative?
-It seems to me that, as for Zwischen-den-Zeilen-Widerstand ('between-the-lines resistance'), paraphrases like "resistance which is called 'between the lines'" or "resistance which has the label 'between the lines'" are not suitable.
-If I am right in taking them to be non-quotative, they are compatible with LIH only if the phrasal constituent has the status of a word.
-As the phrasal constituent exhibits all characteristics of a well-formed phrase in form and meaning, it should be a phrase "on some level of analysis".
-LIH is respected if there is phrase-to-word conversion in the case of non-quotative phrasal compounds too.
-As there is no quotation, a different kind of phrase-to-word conversion must be at stake.
-This conversion should have the following features: (i) the phrase and the noun it is converted to have exactly the same phonology and semantics; (ii) the noun is a bound morpheme, as it does not occur outside of a nominal compound.
+It seems to me that, as for Zwischen-den-Zeilen-Widerstand ('between-the-lines resistance'), paraphrases like "resistance which is called 'between the lines'" or "resistance which has the label 'between the lines" are not suitable.
+If I am right in taking them to be non-quotative, they are compatible with the LIH only if the phrasal constituent has the status of a word.
+As the phrasal constituent exhibits all characteristics of a well-formed phrase in form and meaning, it should be a phrase 'on some level of analysis'.
+The LIH is respected if there is phrase-to-word conversion in the same way as with nonquotative phrasal compounds.
+As there is no quotation, a different kind of phraseto-word conversion must be at play.
+This conversion should have the following features: (i) the phrase and the noun it is converted to have exactly the same phonology and semantics; (ii) the noun is a bound morpheme as it does not occur outside of a nominal compound.
 The following rule might capture these features: